 Have you ever thought that a season could hurt you?
 Here’s my theory: Winter is out to get us all.
-I’ve compiled a list of 7 ways Winter will attack but have also provided a line of defense to help keep you safe.
+I’ve compiled a list of ways Winter will attack but have also provided 7 winter health tips to help keep you safe.

 1. Winter Attire

 Hats, scarves, hooded coats and sweaters cause the head to sit further forward than normally when driving.
 If your back is supported by the car seat, your head should be close or in contact with the head rest.
 Excessive winter attire can cause your head to sit in front of your of your spine instead of over it.
 When this happens it can cause a “forward head posture” which has been linked with neck and shoulder pain, as well as headaches.

 Warm up your car before you leave that way you can unbundle a little bit during your drive.
 You can even listen to a little Bieber while you wait.